NAIL: Lexical Retrieval Indices with Efficient Non-Autoregressive Decoders: Related work

 Other forms of document expansion include the \textit{Probably asked questions} database~\cite{lewis-etal-2021-paq} which, via an expensive offline system, uses a generative language model to produce lists of questions for every document in the corpus.

-We agree with Lin and Ma that document expansion typically improves the quality of retrieval systems, irrespective of representation used~\cite{unicoil}.
+We agree with \citet{unicoil} that document expansion typically improves the quality of retrieval systems, irrespective of representation used.
 Our approach, however, makes no assumptions about which terms should be used to index a document, allowing the model to score all tokens in the vocabulary.